 If only there was a way to gain some type of advantage…

-Actually, Google uses an ad rank formula that’s responsible for advertisers fighting for online placement.
+Actually, Google ads uses an ad rank formula that’s responsible for advertisers fighting for online placement.
 Understanding how this ad formula works can provide you with a competitive advantage.

 Google’s ad formula is broken up into three different parts:

 The first area of Google’s ad rank formula we’ll discuss is the CPC of your bids.
-When you think of an ad position, think of how popularity existed in high school.
+When you think of an ad rank position, think of how popularity existed in high school.
 Everyone wants the top spot, but you’ll have to be willing to pay to get there.

-By using Google’s keyword research tool and browsing your own dashboard, you can quickly learn where you rank in relation to the top spot of your chosen keywords.
+By using Google’s keyword research tool and browsing your own dashboard, you can quickly learn where you ad ranking in relation to the top spot of your chosen keywords.
 In fact, Google does all of the hard work in telling you how much you’ll need to bid to reach the top spot for a keyword.

 Though, sometimes this feature isn’t completely accurate.
 A general rule of thumb to follow is when you add a new keyword to your dashboard, view the estimate from Google’s dashboard, and round up to the nearest ten to determine your maximum CPC bid.

 For example, if Google shows an estimate of $14.26, you should expect to spend at least $20.
-After a few days of running your campaign, you can start lowering your bid if your ads are doing great and lowering it if they are performing poorly.
+After a few days of running your campaign, you can start lowering your bid if your google ads are doing great and lowering it if they are performing poorly.

 All other positions will fall to the other pages on Google and will likely never be clicked on.
 This column should help any advertiser let you know when to raise and lower your build.
-Your choice should be based on where you want your ad to be positioned on Google and the budget you have to spend.
+Your choice should be based on where you want your ad rank to be positioned on Google and the budget you have to spend.

 When you are in a very low position, you should double your bid.
 On the other hand, if your ad is in a top position, you should slowly lower your bid to take advantage of a few extra clicks for your budget.
 Or, you can use automated bidding.